lake-wg/edhoc/draft-ietf-lake-edhoc.md

 1. Detect that an EDHOC message has been received, for example by means of port number, URI, or media type ({{applicability}}).

-2. Retrieve the protocol state according to the message correlation provided by the transport, see {{transport}}.
+2. Retrieve the protocol state according to the message correlation, see {{ci-edhoc}}.
 If there is no protocol state, in the case of message_1, a new protocol state is created.
 The Responder endpoint needs to make use of available Denial-of-Service mitigation ({{dos}}).

 3. If the message received is an error message, then process it according to {{error}}, else process it as the expected next message according to the protocol state.